No occurrence obstructions in geometric complexity theory: Introduction

-Since Kronecker coefficients are fundamental quantities that have been the object of study in algebraic combinatorics for a long time~\cite{murna:38}, much of the research in geometric complexity has focused on these quantities, with the emphasis on understanding when they vanish for rectangular formats.
-A difficulty in the study of Kronecker coefficients is that there is no known counting interpretation of them~\cite{stanley:00}.
+Note that an occurrence obstruction for $Z_{n,m}\not\subseteq\Omega_n$ is a partition $\la$ for which $\gctm_n(\la)=0$ and such that $\la$ occurs in $\C[Z_{n,m}]$.
+Since hardly anything was known about the GCT-coefficients, it was proposed in \cite{gct1} to find $\la$ for which the Kronecker coefficient $k_n(\la)$ vanishes and such that $\la$ occurs in $\C[Z_{n,m}]$.
+This potential method of proving Conjecture~\ref{conj:occ-obstr}, has stimulated research in algebraic combinatorics on these quantities.
+However, the recent article of Ikenmeyer and Panova~\cite{ik-panova:15} showed that proving Conjecture~\ref{conj:occ-obstr} in this way is not possible.
+Our work is greatly inspired by~\cite{ik-panova:15}, even though it differs vastly in the details and techniques from the present paper (see \S\ref{se:outline}).

-A first attempt towards finding occurrence obstructions was by asymptotic considerations (moment polytopes): this was ruled out in~\cite{buci:09}, where it was proven that for all $\la\vdash nd$ there exists a stretching factor~$\ell\ge 1$ such that $\kron_n(\ell\la) > 0$.
-In \cite{ik-m-w:15} it was shown that deciding positivity of Kronecker coefficients in general is NP-hard, but this proof fails for rectangular formats.

-Clearly, $\gctm_n(\la)$ is bounded from above by the multiplicity $\plethc_\la(d[n])$ of the partition~$\la$ in the plethysm $\Sym^d\Sym^n\C^{n^2}$.
-Kumar~\cite{Kum:15} ruled out asymptotic considerations for the GCT-coefficients: assuming the Alon-Tarsi Conjecture~\cite{AT:92}, Kumar derived that $\gctm_n(n\la) > 0$ for all $\la\vdash nd$ and even $n$.
+Before~\cite{ik-panova:15} there were several papers showing that asymptotic considerations cannot resolve Conjecture~\ref{conj:occ-obstr}.
+A first attempt towards finding occurrence obstructions was by asymptotic considerations (moment polytopes): for Kronecker coefficients this was ruled out in~\cite{buci:09}, where it was proven that for all $\la\vdash nd$ there exists a stretching factor~$\ell\ge 1$ such that $\kron_n(\ell\la) > 0$.
+Kumar~\cite{Kum:15} ruled out asymptotic considerations for the GCT-coefficients: assuming the Alon-Tarsi Conjecture~\cite{AT:92}, he showed that $\gctm_n(n\la) > 0$ for all $\la\vdash nd$ and even $n$.
 A similar conclusion, unconditional, although with less information on the stretching factor, was obtained in~\cite{BHI:15}.